18F/development-guide/_pages/accessibility-scanning.md

     - accesslint-ci scan http://localhost:4000
 ```

 The `ACCESSLINT_MASTER_BRANCH` should be set to the branch that PRs are being made to.
 If it is not set, it will default to `master`.
-For 18F repos, this will generally be `dev` or `development`.
+For TTS repos, this will generally be `dev` or `development`.

 ### Accesslint API access